 Again, let’s be clear and up front – We are not criticizing or discounting TPS, we are pointing out its “as-practiced” maturity or end-of-life status in the majority of organizations, and that a higher order of strategic improvement (which incorporates TPS and all other improvement methodologies focused across the entire enterprise) is needed to keep pace with the increasing speed of global change.

-We are not claiming that Lean is better than Six Sigma or vice versa.
-We are not interested in debates about Lean vs. TPS vs. OpEx or Toyota KATA.
-We are not promoting some fandangle “What’s Next after Lean” solution.
+There is not some fandangle “What’s Next after Lean” solution.
 We are sending an urgent message about the need to improve how we improve.
-This is not a replacement for Lean but a major enhancement to Lean, building upon previous experiences and successes.
+The purpose of this post is not to suggest a replacement for Lean but to encourage a higher order, major enhancement to Lean – Through innovation, technology, a formal systematic “business system” architecture, and by building upon previous experiences and successes.
 Recognize that the Lean philosophy is not a static, steady-state value proposition of improvement, and it is not limited to manufacturing.
 The World is changing, the notion of process is shifting to a higher human and technology content.
 The future requires a more holistic, integrated, and systematic approach to improvement – especially the cultural and technology elements of transformation.